ZeroX0368/Discord-Oauth2/README.md

 ### Auto-Join Server

-When a user completes OAuth2 authentication, the application automatically attempts to add them to the Discord server specified by `DISCORD_GUILD_ID` using the bot token.
+When a user completes OAuth2 authentication, the application automatically attempts to add them to the Discord server specified by `DISCORD_GUILD_ID` .

 ### Webhook Notifications